umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/paypal/configuring-paypal.md

 ## Step 2: Create a PayPal App

-In order for Umbraco Vendr to perform actions in your PayPal account on your behalf, we need to create a PayPal App.
+In order for Umbraco Commerce to perform actions in your PayPal account on your behalf, we need to create a PayPal App.
 In fact, we'll need to create two: one for the Sandbox account and one for our Live account.

 1. Access the [PayPal Developer Portal](https://developer.paypal.com/developer/applications/).